What Are Gender Specific Nouns?

 'Groom' is a masculine noun, 'his' is a masculine possessive determiner and 'he' is a masculine pronoun.

 'Queen' is a feminine noun, 'her' is a feminine possessive determiner and 'she' is a feminine pronoun.

 'Cat' is a neuter noun, 'its' is a neuter possessive determiner and 'it' is a neuter pronoun.

 Words that are always masculine or feminine are called gender specific nouns.

 When a word like 'doctor' can refer to a man or a woman, we cannot use the neuter pronouns or possessive determiners.
-We cannot use (it, its, itself with a person.
 In that case, we can use a plural pronoun.
 This is the most acceptable way of talking about a neuter noun referring to a person.

 Nouns are divided into three groups based on their genders:

 |nouns that are used to name a male||nouns that are used to name a female||nouns that can be either a male or a female|